gaycodegal/operator-12/MAC_OS.md

 You can also specify which lua file to run as the main.
 For instance `bazel run //:operator-12 surface-tests` will run the surface tests lua file as the main lua file.

+# Caveats

+Creates an executable, but not a full packaged app.
+Probably due to components being missing like a info.plist file.